KLWP/KWGT Integration

 Current Screen

-variable exported to KLWP.
-It can have the following values:
+To determine the type of content currently displayed in Niagara, use the screen variable exported to KLWP.
+It can have one of the following values:

 Calendar Events

-, a calendar event is currently visible in the favorites, and the Niagara widget thus takes up more space than normal.
-It's possible to combine it with the screen type variable to check if there is a calendar event and if the favorites are currently visible: $if(br(niagara-launcher, screen) = 0 & br(niagara-launcher, calendar-event) = "true", ..., ...)$
+calendar-event "true", a calendar event is currently visible in the favorites, and the Niagara widget takes up more space than usual.
+You can combine this variable with the screen type variable to check if there is a calendar event and whether the favorites are currently visible.
+Here's an example: $if(br(niagara-launcher, screen) = 0 & br(niagara-launcher, calendar-event) = "true", ..., ...)$

 Media Player Visibility